DtheRock/Woo---Product-Delivery-Date/readme.txt

 6. Email notification to customers when their orders are split. (pro feature)
 7. The email notification message can be modified in the plugin's respective admin settings (pro feature)

+= 1.1.1 =
+1. Redesigned the Orders with Delivery Dates table with new features.
+2. Added an export to excel functionality for the Orders with Delivery Dates.
+3. Added the ability to dynamically change the delivery date of an order or a product from the table.
+4. New sorting, filtering, and dynamic search functionality.
+5. Added an option to make the delivery date required on the checkout page.
+5. Redesigned the Order Delivery Date Settings page.

 == Changelog ==

 = 1.0.0 =